Atlantis Plastics shooting: Details

-The victims were all shot with a Hi-Point Model JHP .45-caliber pistol.
-Taylor was apparently shot by Higdon outside the factory, then four more workers in the factory's break room, and finally Hinojosa from behind on the factory floor.
+The victims were all shot with a .45 caliber semi-automatic pistol.
+Taylor was apparently shot by Higdon outside the factory, followed by four more workers in the factory's break room, and finally Hinojosa from behind on the factory floor.
 Higdon then committed suicide.
+Henderson police said that the shooter, who had a reputation for being difficult, had argued with supervisor Kevin Taylor and was being escorted out of the factory by the supervisor.
+According to police, two hours before the shooting Higdon called his girlfriend and advised her was going to kill his boss at the factory.
+She did not inform anyone of the call.